Resources for School Libraries

 - Help colleagues by curating resources for them and assisting with their technology needs.
 Focus on supporting curriculum rather than providing enrichment.

 - Offer “office hours” to provide support for students and parents trying to navigate their new online environment.

 - Work on district level library planning.
 Many of you have participated in CESA workshops or the ISTE U course.
-Use this time to get your library plan ready to go for 2020-21!
-Us and share resources in the WISELearn School Library Planning Group
+Use and share resources in the WISELearn School Library Planning Group

 - Update library web pages, including your new BadgerLink URLs.